tanvimehta11/ECS235A-CIS---IDS-for-SCADA-Security/README.md

    - Implements a stacked neural network with advanced configurations like batch normalization.
    - Evaluates performance on the test dataset and provides insights on classification accuracy.

-### 3. `Intrusion_Analysis.ipynb`
+### 3. `ICS-IDS.ipynb`
-   - Applies statistical tests and evaluates correlations between features.
+   - The code cleans, standardizes, and balances the dataset using ENN for robust model training.
-   - Benchmarks performance of various models on the dataset.
+   - Trains and evaluates ML (KNN, Random Forest) and DL (MLP, LSTM, GRU) models with performance visualizations.

 ---

 ## Results
 - **Baseline Models**: Achieved ~85% accuracy with Random Forest and Decision Trees.
 - **Advanced Models**: Stacked Neural Networks improved detection rates, achieving up to 93% accuracy.
-- **Insights**: Combining multiple techniques like feature selection and deep learning models yielded the most robust results.
+- **ICS-IDS**: Combining multiple techniques like feature selection and deep learning models yielded the most robust results.
+GRU achieved 85.4%, LSTM achieved 84.9%, Random Forest achieving approximately 84%.

 ---